Improved Bound for the Gerver-Ramsey Collinearity Problem: Algorithms and implementation

 For the precise representation, it was chosen to scale up the size of the trapezoids by a factor of $6/(4\gamma)$ to give the smallest trapezoids a base of length $6$ instead of length $4\gamma$.
 By doing this, all required coordinates are represented as sums of integers and integer multiples of $\sqrt{3}$.
 This is the reason for the use of the \texttt{WholeAndRt3} representation in the implementation.
 For consistency, the \texttt{DoubleRep} number system also uses trapezoids with the same dimensions.
 The \texttt{WholeNumber} number system cannot represent the trapezoids with the same dimensions precisely, but it can represent the trapezoid sequences in a way that preserves line intersections and collinearity by compressing all $y$ coordinates by a factor of $\sqrt{3}$.
 This allows it to be used for counting collinear trapezoids but not the distance ratios.
 On the other hand, the \texttt{DoubleRep} representation is not sufficiently precise to be able to work with the method for counting collinear trapezoids, but it can be used to assert bounds on the distance ratios.
 Some numerical analysis would be required to show that the operations do not introduce too much error.
 Such numerical analysis is unnecessary for the \texttt{WholeAndRt3} commands, which is why results are stated in Section~\ref{sec:collinearbound} using \texttt{WholeAndRt3} commands in favour of \texttt{DoubleRep}.

 On the other hand, the Rust \texttt{count\_collinear} command for counting the number of collinear points in contiguous subsequences of $W$ has been written for performance.
-The algorithm is implemented in \texttt{cargo/count-collinear/src/compute.rs} \cite{Lidbetter_Avoiding_Collinearity_2022}.
+The algorithm is implemented in the Rust file at path \texttt{cargo/count-collinear/src/compute.rs} \cite{Lidbetter_Avoiding_Collinearity_2022}.
 The remainder of the code in the \texttt{cargo} project is for coordinating parallelising the computation.